dom-schulz/my-zsh/INSTALL_WSL.md

 The setup script will:
 1. **Auto-install zsh** if not already installed (will prompt for sudo password)
+2. **Ask you to select a theme** (simple or refined - recommends simple for SSH)
-2. Configure your `~/.zshrc` file
+3. Configure your `~/.zshrc` file
-3. Set up the refined theme and all functions
+4. Set up your chosen theme and all functions

 ### 2. Switch to ZSH